hashicorp/terraform/website/docs/language/expressions/conditionals.html.md

 ---
 layout: "language"
 page_title: "Conditional Expressions - Configuration Language"
-description: |-
-  Conditional expressions in configurations select one of two values.
-You can use them to define defaults to replace invalid values.
+description: "Conditional expressions select one of two values.
+You can use them to define defaults to replace invalid values."
 ---

 # Conditional Expressions